-Alan McInally's Bundesliga Predictions: Bayern to stay ruthless, Dortmund to bounce back?
+Alan McInally's Bundesliga predictions: Bayern to stay ruthless, Dortmund to bounce back?

 Frankfurt were in a six-goal thriller against Freiburg and finished really strongly, scoring two in the last 10 minutes to salvage a draw.
 Wolfsburg's home form has been good - but does that make any difference now?

 Wolfsburg won at Leverkusen and Augsburg, with Dortmund the only team to beat them since the break, and they do look as though they have goals in them.
 This is a tough one to call.
-Wolfsburg's confidence will be high and both teams will score, but the home team will win it for me.
+Wolfsburg's confidence will be high and both teams will score, but the home team will win it for me on Saturday afternoon.

 Super 6: Fortune favours the brave!